April 3-week:

 • Setting a script in a different time, or in the style of a different writer or director

-• Replicating a photograph with food
+• Replicating a photograph using food

 • Taking an old piece of your own work and putting your current self in dialogue with it